China lands first spacecraft on far side of moon

 The rover Chang'e-4, which is named after the moon goddess in Chinese mythology, landed at 10:26 a.m.
 Beijing time in the South Pole-Aitken Basin, which is an impact crater, {link:state news agency Xinhua "http://english.cctv.com/2019/01/03/ARTIHC3ASInYbesRobBK8Bhv190103.shtml" target="_blank"} reported.

-The United States and the Soviet Union are the only other nations making a "soft landing" on the moon but no other country has touched down on the side of the moon that always faces away from the Earth.
-In 2013, China landed a rover on moon's other side.
+The United States and the Soviet Union are the only other nations to make a "soft landing" on the moon but no other country has touched down on the side of the moon that always faces away from the Earth.
+In 2013, China landed a rover on the moon's other side.

 "This space mission shows that China has reached the advanced world-class level in deep space exploration," Zhu Menghua, a professor at the Macau University of Science and Technology who has worked closely with China's space administration, told The New York Times.
 "We Chinese people have done something that the Americans have not dared try."

 China plans to put astronauts on a lunar base in about 10 years.
-The U.S. first landed a man on the moon in 1969.
+The United States first landed a man on the moon in 1969.

 "China views this landing as just a steppingstone, as it also views its future manned lunar landing, since its long-term goal is to colonize the moon and use it as a vast supply of energy," Namrata Goswami, an independent analyst who wrote about space for the Defense Department's Minerva Research Institute, told The New York Times.

-The rover transmitted back the world's first close range image of the far side of the moon but state media did not release the image.
+The rover later transmitted back the world's first image on the far side of the moon .

-WIth n direct way to communicate with the spacecraft from the moon, China put a relay satellite in orbit around the moon in May.
+WIth no direct way to communicate with the spacecraft from the moon, China put a relay satellite in orbit around the moon in May.

 On Dec.
 8, the spacecradt lifted off from the Xichang Satellite Launch Center in Sichuan province and entered the moon's orbit four days later, according to Chinese state media.